lady-h-world/My_Garden/reading_pages/Rainbow_Moss/docker/docker1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/docker/docker_commands.png" width="1000" height="400" />
 </p>

-To check the output, you can open the Docker Desktop, click on the container that contains your image and check its log.
+To check Moss Example's output, you can open the Docker Desktop, click on the container that contains your image and check its log.
 If the execution failed, you can also find errors in this log.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/docker/docker1.png" width="1000" height="300" />
 </p>

+As shown above, Moss Example had been executed successfully.
+From here, you can develop more complex application running in the docker environment!

-Let's see some other commonly used commands:
+What's more, let's see some other commonly used commands:
 * The container names are randomly generated each time, you can type `docker ps -a` to list all the contianers.
 * `docker stop [container_name]` can stop a running container.
 * `docker system prune` can remove all the stopped containers and dangling images.
 Sometimes your docker environment will show weird errors, such as a certain dependency is not available even though everything is correct.
 Then this command can be useful to give your docker environment a fresh start by cleaning up those misleading items.